pharmai/plip/README.md

 ## Citation Information
 If you are using PLIP in your work, please cite
-> Adasme,M. et al. PLIP 2021: expanding the scope of the protein–ligand interaction profiler to DNA and RNA.
+> Adasme,M. et al. PLIP 2021: expanding the scope of the protein-ligand interaction profiler to DNA and RNA.
 > Nucl.
 Acids Res.
 (05 May 2021), gkab294. doi: 10.1093/nar/gkab294

 or